vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 [LP fees](0042-LIQF-setting_fees_and_rewarding_lps.md) that have been cumulated but not yet paid out are distributed to the market LPs as per the LP spec.
 After `market.liquidity.successorLaunchWindowLength` has elapsed since the settlement time

-- [Insurance pool funds](./0015-INSR-market_insurance_pool_collateral.md) are redistributed equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset.
-For markets that have a named successor market the insurance pool balance is transferred to the insurance pool of the successor market.
+- [Insurance pool funds](./0015-INSR-market_insurance_pool_collateral.md) are transferred (after window for successor creation elapsed) into the global insurance pool using the same settlement asset.
+For markets that have a named successor market the appropriate fraction of the insurance pool balance is transferred to the insurance pool of the successor market.
 - The market can be deleted entirely at this point, from a core perspective.

 **Entry:**